Richik01/News-Classifier-ETL/README.md

 # news-classifier

-ETL pipeline to extract, classify news articles into respective catagories and then save it in a SQL database.
+- Uses ETL
+- Extracts data from RSS feeds
+- Transforms them and classfies them
+- Stores data in SQL database
+- Also generates output as csv